History of Santa Barbara, California: Silent film industry and continued growth

-Santa Barbara was the center of the U.S. silent film industry from 1910 to 1922, before anyone associated the name "Hollywood" with movies.
-The Flying A Studios, a division of the American Film Company, covered two city blocks centered at State and Mission streets, and was at the time the largest movie studio in the world.
-It produced approximately 1,200 films during those twelve years, including the world's first indoor set and likely the first animated cartoon.
-Only about 100 of those films are known to survive today.
-Many of the studio's films were westerns; Lon Chaney, Sr. and Victor Fleming were among the famous actors featured.
-In 1911, before the Flying A had become the predominant studio in the area, there were 13 separate film companies in Santa Barbara.
-The local film era ended in 1922 when the studios moved south, needing the resources of a larger city.
+Santa Barbara was an important part of the U.S. silent film industry from 1910 to 1922.
+The American Film Manufacturing Company, founded in Chicago in 1910, formally moved its western Flying A Studios from La Mesa, California to Santa Barbara in August, 1912.
+The Santa Barbara facility became American's main studio; it covered two city blocks centered at State and Mission streets, and was at the time the largest movie studio in the world.
+American produced approximately 1,200 films, but only about 100 of those films are known to survive today.
+Many of the studio's films were westerns, but they also produced a wide variety of dramas and comedies based upon contemporary urban life.
+Allan Dwan, Lon Chaney, Sr., Frank Borzage, and Victor Fleming worked at Flying "A" in their early careers.
+In 1911, before the Flying A had become the predominant studio in the area, there were 13 separate film companies working in Santa Barbara.
+The local film era ended in 1922, largely as a result of American's dissolution in 1921, and the remaining studios moved south, needing the resources of a larger city.

 During this period, the city continued to grow, and at an even faster pace.
 By 1920, the population had reached 19,441, tripling in twenty years.
 The completion of the water tunnel under the mountains to newly completed Gibraltar Reservoir on the Santa Ynez River relieved the water shortages for a time.
 Also during the teens, a movement for city beautification commenced, led by Bernhard Hoffmann and later by Pearl Chase; their idea was to unify the city's architecture around a Spanish Colonial style, harmonious with the Mission and surviving pueblos.
 Many of the buildings from the late 19th century were, to their eyes and the eyes of many citizens, ugly, dilapidated, and no different from those in dozens of other run-down western towns.
 The Lobero Theatre, built on the site of the original Lobero Opera House in 1924, was an example of the architectural style they promoted, as was the first part of the Santa Barbara Natural History Museum.